-Aadhaar Coverage in Jharkhand
+3.2 Aadhaar Coverage in Jharkhand

-As of April 2013, more than 1.28 Crore Aadhaar enrolments have been completed in Jharkhand and of these approximately 95 lakhs4 have been generated and delivered.
-The district of Ranchi is leading in the enrolment exercise with 14.76 lakh enrolments till March 2013.
-The chart below shows the current district wise Aadhaar enrollment status for Jharkhand.
+As on April 2013, more than 1.28 Crore Aadhaar enrolments have been completed in Jharkhand and approximately 95 lakhs4 has been generated and delivered.
+Ranchi has been leading in the enrolment exercise with 14.76 lakh enrolments till March 2013.
+The following chart shows the current district wise Aadhaar enrollment in Jharkhand.